sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 **Using the Remote State Sorage**
 - Using terraform Backend Concept we can use `AWS S3` as the shared storage for state file
-- If two team members
+- If two team members are running